raipc/atsd-jdbc/insert.md

 #### Time Zone in `Statement` Queries

-Parsing of `datetime` column values specified in the local time format, e.g. '2017-08-15 16:00:00', depends on the value of the `timestamptz` connection string parameter.
+Parsing `datetime` column values specified in the local time format, e.g. '2017-08-15 16:00:00', depends on the value of the `timestamptz` connection string parameter.

 * If `timestamptz` is set to `true` (default)

-    The local timestamp is converted into the date object using the UTC time zone.
+    The local timestamp is converted to a date object using UTC time zone.

 * If `timestamptz` is set to `false`

-    The local timestamp is converted into the date object using the timezone on the client which is based on system time or `-Duser.timeZone` parameter.
+    The local timestamp is converted to a date object using the timezone on the client which is based on system time or `-Duser.timeZone` parameter.

 #### Time Zone in `PreparedStatement` Queries